Kabelkrant/Sticky-Notes/README.md

 Good to know:
 - All data is stored in a single mySQL table
-- There is no authentication or multiuser.
+- There is no authentication.
 Anyone that knows the URL can add and modify!
 Use at own risk!
 Provide your own protection!
 - It comes protected with CSRF-tokens
 - Works with mouse and touch